Taussy10/Taussy10/README.md

 <!--  PROFILE HEADER INTRO (LHS)  -->
-I'm Tausif **App Developer** with a passion for creating innovative Apps for both Android and IOS platforms.
+I'm Tausif an **App Developer** with a passion for creating  Apps for both Android and IOS platforms.

 💻 With a strong foundation in JavaScript, I specialize in crafting seamless user experiences across various technologies.